 A month-by-month view of cryptocurrency donations in 2021 reveals several interesting crypto giving patterns.

-From January to December, for example, monthly donation volume on The Giving Block’s widget increased dramatically.
+From January to December, for example, monthly donation volume on The Giving Block’s Donation Form increased dramatically.
 In January, the donation volume was approximately $300,000, while December’s total donation volume surpassed $20,000,000.